jedick/MLE-capstone-project/README.md

 - Web app for end users - [AI4citations](https://github.com/jedick/AI4citations)
   - Input a claim and evidence statements to get results
   - Barchart visualization of class probabilities
-  - Choose from pre-trained and fine-tuned models
+  - Choose from pretrained and fine-tuned models

 The model created in this project achieves <i>7 percentage point increase in average F1</i> over the best baseline model fine-tuned on a single dataset: